rgiosa10/spam-text-ml/README.md

 #### By [Ruben Giosa](https://www.linkedin.com/in/rubengiosa/)

-#### This repo is for sandboxing of ML by leveraging Vertex AI to categorize sports images by each of their respective sport.
+#### This repo has some exploration of ML by leveraging Vertex AI to categorize sports images by each of their respective sport.
 This categorizes basketball, baseball, and archery images.

 <img src="imgs/vertex_ai_import.png" alt="sample of work" width="750"/>